alexanderwink/cv/en/alexander_winkler_cv.md

 Solutions Architect

-As part of the Architecture & Standards team at Polestar we work horizontal through the entire company.
-We coach other Architects, we write guidelines, practises and standards that helps the tech department to create secure, reliable and maintainable software using state of the art technology.
-At Polestar everything we do is serverless and event-driven and teams need guidance and acquiring knowledge to be able to do their work, solutioning with the teams and domain architects are a big part of my work.
+As part of the Architecture & Standards team at Polestar we work horizontally through the entire organisation.
+I coach other Architects, I write guidelines, practises and standards that helps the tech department to create secure, reliable and maintainable software using state of the art technology.
+At Polestar everything we do is serverless and event-driven and the teams need guidance and knowledge to be able to do their work.
+I also do solutioning with the teams and domain architects as well as work with business to define requirements.

 ### 2019-11 - today